-Recommendation Level of compliance H+H's reasoning in case of non-compliance and description of any alternative compliance measures 3.5.1.
+Recommendation Level of compliance H+H's reasoning in case of non-compliance and description of any alternative compliance measures 3.4.8.
+The Committee recommends that the remuneration committee do not consult with the same external advisers as the executive board of the company. • 3.5.
+Evaluation of the performance of the board of directors and the executive board 3.5.1.
 The Committee recommends that the board of directors establish an evaluation procedure where contributions and results of the board of directors and the individual members, as well as collaboration with the executive board are annually evaluated.
 Significant changes deriving from the evaluation should be included in the management commentary or on the company's website. • 3.5.2.
 The Committee recommends that in connection with preparation of the general meeting, the board of directors consider whether the number of members is appropriate in relation to the requirements of the company.
 This should help ensure a constructive debate and an effective decision-making process in which all members are given the opportunity to participate actively. • 3.5.3.
 The Committee recommends that at least once every year the board of directors evaluate the work and performance of the executive board in accordance with predefined clear criteria. • 3.5.4.
 The Committee recommends that the executive board and the board of directors establish a procedure according to which their cooperation is evaluated annually through a formalized dialogue between the chairman of the board of directors and the chief executive officer and that the outcome of the evaluation be presented to the board of directors. • 4.
 Remuneration of management 4.1.
 Form and content of the remuneration policy 4.1.1.
 The Committee recommends that the board of directors prepare a clear and transparent remuneration policy for the board of directors and the executive board, including •